CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 ## ASCII map using "rows" array

-*required if "fill_ter" is unset*
+Nested array usually of 24 strings, each 24 characters long but can vary for nests (in which case between 1 and 24) and defining multiple overmap terrains maps at once (in which case a multiple of 24), where each character is defined by "terrain" and optionally "furniture" or other entries below.

-Nested array of 24 (or 48) strings, each 24 (or 48) characters long, where each character is defined by "terrain" and optionally "furniture" or other entries below.
+Defaults to all spaces " " if unset.

 Usage: